-Table 1
+Table 1. ????
+Caption

 Once the data from our two sources was prepared, the data was combined into a single dataset by appending DesInventar events onto the set of GDELT events.
 A new column called timeline_event was created with three different values to show whether an event was a disaster event, humanitarian aid event, or an unrest event.